shader-slang/slang/docs/stdlib-docgen.md

 - `@see` starts the "See also" section.
 - `@return` starts the `Return value" section.
 - `@example` starts the "Example" section.
 - `@category categoryID Category Name` marks the decl to be in a category.
-The cateogry name is only required for the first time `categoryID` is used, and omitted for the remaining `@category` lines.
+The category name is only required for the first time `categoryID` is used, and omitted for the remaining `@category` lines.
 - `@internal` marks the declaration as internal.
 - `@experimental` marks the declaration as experimental.
 - `@deprecated` marks the declaration as deprecated.